-During the Mauryan dynasty, in the year 5th century, the two brothers Manku and Charanku, worked on this site.
-They were responsible for creating rock-cut temples here, which are known as Cave 1 to 6.
+During the Mauryan dynasty, in the year 5th century, the two brothers, Manku and Charanku, worked on this site.
+They were responsible for creating rock-cut temples here, called Caves 1 to 6.

 The second team was probably from outside Maharashtra.
 Historians have found evidence suggesting that people of Konkan used to call themselves ‘Konkana.’
 This word resembles the Kannada language where ‘Ko’ means same while ‘na’ means land.